sbrandstaeter/queens/README.md

 ## Prerequisites
-There are various prerequisites for QUEENS such as Git (along with an appropriate configuration), Anaconda, and MongoDB.
+There are various prerequisites for QUEENS such as (an appropriately configured) Git, Anaconda, and MongoDB.

 [↑ Contents](#contents)
-### Configuration of Git
+### Git
 > **Note** this can be skipped if you have already configured Git for other projects

 A Git version >= 2.9 is required. <!-- We need at least this version to be able to configure the path to the git-hooks as outlined below. -->